Amache & Japanese American Timeline

 White House announces the Japanese American Confinement Sites (JACS) program, a competitive year-to-year initiative administered by the National Park Service, through which organizations apply for limited grants to fund various preservation projects at internment camp sites.

-Amache listed as one of Colorado’s most endangered historic sites.
+Amache is listed as one of Colorado’s most endangered historic sites.

 California observes “Fred Korematsu Day of Civil Liberties and the Constitution,” the first such commemoration for an Asian American in the U.S.